ParallelMaths/parallel/pages/9-05-breakfast-curiosity-part2.md

 ## 2. Curious Cheerios

 Last week, we looked at the magnetic properties of cereal, and this week we’ll look at the weird properties associated with cheerio buoyancy.
-Watch carefully, have your mind blown, rebuild your brain and then answer the two questions that follow.
+Watch carefully, have your mind blown, rebuild your brain and then answer the question that follows.

 @[youtube](mbKAwk-OG_w?rel=0)